Selena Gomez Enjoys Having ‘Personal Life’ With The Weeknd: Wedding Planned?

 Selena Gomez has revealed that she very much enjoys having a personal life again.

-The singer, who is currently dating R&B singer The Weeknd, couldn’t be happier to know that she’s no longer finding herself oversharing all of her private moments with the men she dates on the internet, which she says became something that every celebrity was doing at one given point.
+The singer, who is currently dating R&B singer The Weeknd, couldn’t be happier to know that she’s no longer finding herself oversharing all of her private moments with the men she dates on the internet, which she says became something that every celebrity was doing at one point.

-During Selena Gomez’s romance with Justin Bieber, Selena Gomez never shied away from posting photos of herself with the “Sorry” singer on her social media pages, which, of course, opened the doors for fans to comment, criticize, and weigh in on their thoughts about the photos.
+During Selena Gomez’s romance with Justin Bieber, Selena Gomez never shied away from posting photos of herself with the “Sorry” singer on social media, which, of course, opened the doors for fans to comment, criticize, and weigh in with their thoughts about the photos.

-In doing so, the photos would also allow tabloids to speculate what was going on between the couple and when there was a lack of sharing, it was instantly believed that there must have been trouble in paradise between Selena Gomez and Justin.
+In doing so, the photos would also allow tabloids to speculate what was going on between the couple, and when there was a lack of sharing, it was instantly believed that there must have been trouble in paradise between Selena Gomez and Justin.

-Living her life in that sort of way played a significant part as to why Selena Gomez ended up checking herself into rehab, the songstress explained, adding that it was unhealthy for her to care so much about sharing her life and her photos on social media where one is validated through a number of likes, she says.
+Living her life in that sort of way played a significant part as to why Selena Gomez ended up checking herself into rehab, the songstress explained.
+The singer added that it was unhealthy for her to care so much about sharing her life and her photos on social media where one is validated through a number of likes, she says.

 Now that she has successfully completed her time at a facility in Tennessee and has found herself in the happiest relationship she’s ever been in, Selena Gomez is keen to protect the great thing she shares with The Weeknd, convinced that the romance will last as long as there’s a barrier with the internet.